 Coulomb’s Law Charge Calculator

-Calculate force, distance, or charge using Coulomb’s Law and entering known values in the calculator below.
+Calculate the electrostatic force of attraction/repulsion, distance, or charge using Coulomb’s Law by entering known values in the calculator below.

 How to Calculate Electrostatic Force

-q1 is the charge of the first object in coulombs.
+q1 = charge of the first object in coulombs

-q2 is the charge of the first object in coulombs.
+q2 = charge of the first object in coulombs

-r is the distance between the objects in meters.
+r = distance between the objects in meters

 How to Calculate the Distance Between Objects